alugowski/poolSTL/README.md

 * `poolstl::par`: Substitute for [`std::execution::par`](https://en.cppreference.com/w/cpp/algorithm/execution_policy_tag).
 * `poolstl::par_pool`: `par` but with your own [thread pool](https://github.com/alugowski/task-thread-pool).
 * `poolstl::seq`: Substitute for `std::execution::seq`.
 Simply calls the sequential (non-policy) overload.
+* `poolstl::par_if`, and `par_if_pool`: choose parallel or sequential at runtime.
+See below.

-In other words, use `poolstl::par` to make your code parallel.
+In short, use `poolstl::par` to make your code parallel.
 Complete example:
 ```c++
 #include <iostream>
 #include <poolstl/poolstl.hpp>